multimodalAI/multimodal-ai-hugo-group/content/authors/xi-wang/_index.md

 superuser: false

 # Role/position
-role: Lecturer in Natural Language Processing, Department of Computer Science
+role: Lecturer in Natural Language Processing, School of Computer Science

 # Order that this section appears on the page.
 weight: 60